The automobile industry: the engine of Europe.

 Creating skilled jobs

-- The 2.3 million high-skilled jobs in automotive manufacturing represent 7.7% of the EU's manufacturing employment.
+- The 3.3 million jobs in automotive manufacturing represent almost 11% of EU manufacturing employment.

 Manufacturing in Europe